Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/battery.md

 # Celebrate! you should have a functional Mothbox!

-At this point you should have a fully functional Mothbox brain in your hands!
+At this point, you should have fully functional Mothbox electronics in your hands!

 {: .note }
 > There is still some assembly left, but if you want to double check your electronics, you can follow the steps below!